 I appeal to the whole of the New Testament, to all the principles of the word of God, to the history of the Acts, to the testimony of the epistles, and to the consciences of saints, to judge whether the Church has maintained the testimony to the glory, the holiness, the love of her Bridegroom, and whether she has maintained it as a faithful bride, who ought to be occupied with it during the absence of her Bridegroom, who knows but her Bridegroom, who is watchful for His glory and continues faithful to Him, all the more because He is absent.

-<ul>Section 9

-Observations on the Apostleship of Paul.

-</ul>
+SECTION 9 -- OBSERVATIONS ON THE APOSTLESHIP OF PAUL

-We have finished with the system of the &#8220;Examination&#8221; as tc the progress of the Church.
+We have finished with the system of the "Examination" as to the progress of the Church.

 We have had opportunity to remark, more than once, in passing, that the apostleship of Paul is entirely opposed to the system of a human ministry.
-Before finally bidding farewell to the &#8220;Examination&#8221; it remains for us to glance at the history it gives us of the apostleship of Paul.| This history exhibits a boldness which, truly, can only be found with the clergy.
+Before finally bidding farewell to the "Examination" it remains for us to glance at the history it gives us of the apostleship of Paul.¦ This history exhibits a boldness which, truly, can only be found with the clergy.

-Let us leave the &#8220;Examination&#8221; to speak.
+Let us leave the "Examination" to speak.